ReactVision/viro/fabric-interop/README.md

 export RCT_NEW_ARCH_ENABLED=1
 ```

+**For Firebase or Static Library Integration:**

+See the [Static Library Integration Guide](./STATIC_LIBRARY_INTEGRATION.md) for detailed Podfile configuration when using Firebase or encountering folly header issues.

 ### **2. Install Dependencies**

 ```bash
 npm install @reactvision/react-viro
 cd ios && pod install
 ```

+**Note:** If you encounter folly header issues or need Firebase compatibility, see the [Static Library Integration Guide](./STATIC_LIBRARY_INTEGRATION.md) for the recommended static library approach.

 ### **3. Usage**